tcltk/tcl/doc/markdown/info.md

 [info]{.cmd} [commands]{.sub} [pattern]{.optarg}
 : Returns the names of all commands visible in the current namespace.
 If *pattern* is given, returns only those names that match according to [string match][string].
 Only the last component of *pattern* is a pattern.
 Other components identify a namespace.
-See **NAMESPACE RESOLUTION** in the [namespace](n) documentation.
+See **NAMESPACE RESOLUTION** in the manual page for the [namespace] command.

 [info]{.cmd} [complete]{.sub} [command]{.arg}
 : Returns 1 if *command* is a complete command, and **0** otherwise.
 Typically used in line-oriented input environments to allow users to type in commands that span multiple lines.